For Young People:

 Alongside the professional content of this site, I want to reach out in particular to people of my generation and younger and share some life experience and commentary about it.
 I’ve been helped enormously by anonymous postings on the internet, but probably more so by learning stories within the full context of specific lives.
 I aspire to give this same gift to someone else.

-Between childhood and the present, I’ve grappled with issues that have gained attention in North American society in recent decades: serious (mental) health issues, as well as my sexual orientation and overall queerness (Sidebar: If I had to put a contemporary label on how I feel about myself, I’d say I’m in somewhere in the gender-agnostic or gender-fluid or non-binary range.
-Frankly, I, too, am confused about precisely what today’s terms mean.
-But I’m too much of a feminist and too interested in my work to make philosophizing about or railing against my biological sex or how it’s often socialized a priority agenda item, despite my frequent private frustrations.).
+Between childhood and the present, I’ve grappled with issues that have gained attention in North American society in recent decades: mental health challenges as well as my sexual orientation and overall queerness (Sidebar: If I had to put a contemporary label on how I feel about myself, I’d say I’m somewhere in the gender-nonconforming or gender-agnostic/nonbinary range.
+Gender seems kind of silly to me—it’s the 21st century, why are we still socializing people so strongly based on anatomy?
+At the same time, I respect that for others it’s an important identity marker and way of being in the world.)

 So answer the question.
-If X terrible thing happens, and it very well might, and it might not even be your fault, then you can still do Y or Z or … There is always a next step you can take to respond, and that’s the much more important part.
-Try to be impeccable in your role in every situation, and dig into that process of looking for the next step or other possibility.
+If X terrible thing happens, and it very well might, and it might not even be your fault, then you can still do Y or Z or … There is always a next step you can take to respond, and that’s critical.
+Work to do your best in every situation, and dig into that process of looking for the next step or other possibility.
 In my experience, exercising that agency is a big part of the happiness we’re looking for and are worried that some awful external circumstance is going to rob us of.
 It can’t, unless it kills us, in which case we really have nothing to worry about!
 So settle back into things.
 You have the capacity to act with confidence and thrive amidst uncertainty.

 Finally, and very importantly, thank you to all the people who have given me acceptance and support.
 You will always share in whatever successes I enjoy, and you’re a big part of why I do what I do.